|Admission requirements||Required application documents|

 Exchange students can only take courses at the Faculty of Architecture and the Built Environment.
 Exchange students from other faculties cannot obtain credits at the Faculty of Architecture and the Built Environment.

-The Faculty of Civil Engineering and Geosciences has only limited possibilities to accept students who would like to undertake research-based project-/thesis work during their semester at TU Delft.
+- The Faculty of Civil Engineering and Geosciences has only limited possibilities to accept students who would like to undertake research-based project-/thesis work during their semester at TU Delft.
 Please note that only projects with a maximum workload of 10 EC are allowed and that students need to combine such a project with courses to obtain at least 15 EC.
+Students should contact the International Office CEG prior to arrival to present the work plan.
+Students have to find their own project and supervisor.

-Exchange students at the Faculty of Civil Engineering and Geosciences are required to follow at least 70% of their courses at this faculty.
-Attending courses and obtaining credits at the Faculty of Architecture and the Built Environment is not permitted.
-It is not allowed to extend your exchange period.
+- Attending courses and obtaining credits at the Faculty of Architecture and the Built Environment is not permitted.

 The courses available at the Faculty of Aerospace Engineering (AE) are listed here.

-The Faculty of Technology, Policy and Management only accepts students to do a (research) project if specifically agreed upon in a bilateral agreement.
+The Faculty of Technology, Policy and Management only accepts students to take courses, a (research) project is only allowed if specifically agreed upon in a bilateral agreement.

 The Faculty of Industrial Design Engineering will offer fixed course packages starting from February 2018.
 Information is available here.